 Delaware Auditor Kathleen K. McGuiness has been indicted on five counts stemming from fraud and abuse in the management of her office, state Attorney General Kathleen Jennings announced Monday afternoon.

 “If anyone should know better, it’s the state auditor,” Jennings said.
-“Our investigation has shown Kathleen McGinnis carried out the very misbehavior that she was elected to stop.”
+“Our investigation has shown Kathleen McGuiness carried out the very misbehavior that she was elected to stop.”

 The theft and witness intimidation charges are felonies.
 The others are misdemeanors.
-If convicted, McGuinness could face 13 years in jail.
+If convicted, McGuiness could face 13 years in jail.